Predictive FinTech

 Figma

-One of the core features of the prototype is the predictive balance forecast, which presents a seven-day projection directly within the main balance card.
+Focused on a predictive balance forecast, which presents a seven-day projection directly within the main balance card.

-Another feature is the set of behavior-based suggestions that appear only when they’re truly relevant.
+Design features also included the set of behavior-based suggestions that appear only when they’re truly relevant.
 The design also includes a 14-day spending graph—a simple, animated line chart that projects short-term peaks and dips.
 On top of these components, the interface itself shifts in real time.
 Cards rearrange, highlight new information, or surface modules when the model detects something useful.
 The small changes in layout simulate how a predictive system might respond moment-to-moment, making the product feel more alive and context-aware.

 H.E.R.